marco-company/stock-logistics-workflow/stock_picking_auto_create_lot/README.rst

 #.
 Go to a *Inventory > Master Data > Products*.
 #.
 Set 'auto create lot' option for the products you need.

+#.
+Go to a *Inventory > Configuration > Products > Product Categories*.
+#.
+Set 'auto create lot' option for the categories you need.

 Usage
 =====